 - It is heavy and hard to move.

-If you are looking for a crib that will come with a mattress, this is the crib to go for.
+If you are looking for a small crib that will come with 2 adjustable mattress positions, this is the crib to go for.
 This crib is one of the smallest in the market making it perfect for small spaces.
-If you have twins, you can actually, but two of them and they will fit perfectly in your nursery.
+If you have twins, you could purchase two of them and reasonably expect to fit them comfortably in an average-sized nursery.

-What sets this mattress apart is the tree adjustable mattress levels.
+What sets this mattress apart is the three adjustable mattress levels.
 Most mini-cribs have just two.
 The highest level has the baby at an eye level and you will not need a bassinet.
-Though it is a mini crib, it can carry a weight of up to 50 lbs.
+Although it is a mini crib, it can carry a weight of up to 50 lbs.